NDF BOARD

 Lucie presents at conferences in Australia and overseas and writes regularly about museum process changes and practices online.

-Rebekah is the Manager, Digitisation at Archives New Zealand, Te Rua Mahara o te Kāwanatanga.
+Rebekah is Principal Advisor, Strategy and Planning at Archives New Zealand, Te Rua Mahara o te Kāwanatanga.
 Archives NZ has a strategy to bring Archives to the People with digitisation being a key component.

 Rebekah has worked in the Culture Heritage sector for the past 19 years after a career in the photographic industry.
 Sharing digitisation knowledge and a keen interest in Imaging/Digitisation standards have constantly inspired her during her work in both the private and public sector.